 There are many labels placed on women who are raped that make them less “believable.”
 The expectation of being the “perfect victim” can stop women from speaking their truth.
 But no matter who you are, no one deserves to be sexually assaulted.

 6They don’t want to re-live the trauma

 The majority of sexual offenders do not go to jail or prison, and the process of reporting a sexual assault to police can be almost as traumatic as the assault itself.
-Rape kits are extremely invasive, and having to tell your story over and over to police and during a trial period can be awful.
-It’s totally understandable that a survivor decides they can’t cope with all that in the aftermath of an attack.
+Rape kits are extremely invasive, and having to tell your story over and over to police and during a trial can be awful.
+It’s totally understandable that a survivor might decide they can’t cope with all that in the aftermath of an attack.

 7They’re in denial